 These may include:

-- Endometrial biopsy: A piece of the womb lining is taken and examined under a microscope
+- Endometrial biopsy: A sample of the lining of uterus is taken and examined under a microscope

-- Hysteroscopy: A similar tube is passed through the neck of the womb so that the womb cavity can be examined
+- Hysteroscopy: A thin telescope is passed through the cervix so that the uterine cavity can be examined

-It was believed for many years that a curettage – scraping out the womb lining – reduced bleeding, but now it is known to have no long term effect.
-The ultimate solution for abnormal bleeding is removal of the womb, or ‘hysterectomy’.
-Endometrial ablation is a newer technique which involves local destruction or removal of the womb lining.
+It was believed for many years that a curettage – scraping out the uterine lining – reduced bleeding, but now it is known that this procedure does not have any long term beneficial effect.
+The definite and most effective treatment for abnormal bleeding is removal of the uterus, or ‘hysterectomy’.
+Endometrial ablation is a technique which involves local destruction or removal of the uterine lining.
 However, it is not suitable for all women.
 For more information on these procedures see our related factsheets: Hysterectomy and Endometrial ablation.